I wanted the ultimate Bolognese. Six recipes later, I came up with the best ragu of them all.

 Calories: 336; Total Fat: 25 g; Saturated Fat: 11 g; Cholesterol: 77 mg; Sodium: 593 mg; Carbohydrates: 8 g; Dietary Fiber: 1 g; Sugar: 4 g; Protein: 16 g.

-Recipe from Leslie Brenner, a former Dallas Morning News restaurant critic and former food editor of the Los Angeles Times, is founder of Cooks Without Borders.
+Recipe from Leslie Brenner, former Dallas Morning News restaurant critic and former food editor of the Los Angeles Times, is founder of Cooks Without Borders.

 Tested by Olga Massov; email questions to voraciously@washpost.com.